Skip to content

 read(context)

-Read a Unity Catalog managed table as a PySpark DataFrame.
+Read a Unity Catalog table as a PySpark DataFrame.

 When partition_by includes "backfill_key", reads are filtered to the current partition unless the upstream dependency uses all_partitions() or the consuming task uses @task(all_partitions=True).